gidariss/AttractioNet/README.md

 After having complete the installation, you will be able to use *AttractioNet* for extracting bounding box proposals from any image.
 For a demo see the [demo_AttractioNet.m](https://github.com/gidariss/AttractioNet/blob/master/code/demo_AttractioNet.m) script.
 Note that you will require a GPU with at least 4 Gbytes of memory in order to run the demo.

 ### Downloading pre-computed bounding box proposals
-We provide pre-computed bounding box proposals --- using the same AttractioNet model that we provide here that *it is trained on the COCO 2014 train set*.--- for the following datasets:
+We provide pre-computed bounding box proposals using the same AttractioNet model we also provide here (*trained on the COCO 2014 train set*) for the following datasets:

 **PASCAL VOC:**
 - [**Trainval 2007 (135.8 MB)**](https://mega.nz/#!6ksHGTiI!R2h-j-tQNh9FSGP_kji02zdDbPK2lhEyWcMAKkH_ej4)